PrakharDoneria/ClulesVibe-Mailer/README.md

 # Flask Email Sending Server

-This is a Flask server that sends emails using the `qick-mailer` package.
-It accepts the recipient's email, subject, and message body through a POST request.
+This is a Flask server that sends emails using the `mailer` package.
+It accepts the recipient's email, subject, and message body through URL parameters in a GET request.

 ## Prerequisites